 For how to get to Waterperry, and all the details on the Weekend Shuttle Bus please click here

 For all our opening and arrival times please click here

 For more information our acessing our site and needing access requirements click here

 We will have toilets on site, which will be clearly signposted.
-These toilets are located in the Garden Shop car park a 5 minute walk from the Box Office.
+These toilets are located in the Garden Shop car park, and the front lawn - a 3 minute walk from the Box Office.

 For more seating visit our Booking and Seating page by clicking here

 For more on accessing the gardens during your visit click here

 Latecomers for each of our productions will be admitted as soon as is appropriate, where there is a break in the drama.
 We suggest arriving early so that you can view the gardens before a performance.